ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 ```

 #### Response Message
-When the user was authenticated by the IdP, the IdP responds with a HTTP redirect to the registered endpoint of the primary system as specified in **[Bindings for the OASIS Security Assertion Markup Language (SAML) V2.0](http://docs.oasis-open.org/security/saml/v2.0/saml-bindings-2.0-os.pdf)**.

 The following snippet is taken from a sample request recorded during the EPR projectathon in September 2020.
 It conveys two parameter to be used by the primary system:
 - *SAMLart*: The SAML artifact to be used in the *ArtifactResolve* request (see section below).